- If you are in the market for a 3.5 EcoBoost, your budget and mileage will be two very important factors to consider.

 3.5 EcoBoost Life Expectancy

-We all know that hard use and abuse of most engines reduces longevity and reliability quickly.
-Also, major modifications like suspension lifts, bigger tires, heavy accessories and bumpers, engine tunes all decrease engine longevity since it needs to work a lot harder to haul the extra weight around even when unladen.
+We all know that the hard use and abuse of most engines reduce longevity and reliability very quickly.
+Also, major modifications like bigger tires, heavy accessories, bumpers, towing, and engine tunes all decrease engine longevity since they require to engine to work harder while carrying the additional weight.

 3.5 EcoBoost Reliability